The Bullying-Free NZ School Framework

 Leadership is critical.
-All school leaders should make sure that steps are taken to challenge and respond to bullying.
-A common feature of schools with a successful bullying prevention and response programme is a proactive school principal who champions effective bullying responses and prevention.
+All leaders within the school community should make sure that steps are taken to challenge and respond to bullying.
+A proactive school principal who champions bullying prevention and response is a common factor among successful school-based bullying prevention programmes.

-For further information on leadership within a bullying prevention approach refer to Taking Action – strong leadership
+For further information on leadership within a bullying prevention approach refer to strong leadership.

 Data collection is a critical dimension of bullying prevention.
 Schools need a clear picture of the nature and extent of bullying problems in their school so they can plan an appropriate response.

-Schools should use data-driven evaluations of school climate and bullying, including looking at incident reports to see where steps can be taken to strengthen school culture, or identify any vulnerable students who need more support.
-Start with a pre-test and measure regularly after implementing any programme.
+Schools should use data-driven evaluations (starting with a pre-test and measuring repeatedly after implementing any programme) of school climate and bullying, including looking at incident reports to see where school culture can be strengthened, or if vulnerable students need more support.

-For further information on gathering and analysing refer to Taking Action - gathering and analysing data
+For further information on gathering and analysing refer to Step 2: gather data.

-For policies to be effective, the whole school community needs to share the same perspective on preventing and responding to bullying.
-To establish a shared understanding of bullying, it is important to work with all members of the school community.
+The whole school community needs to share the same perspective on preventing and responding to bullying for policies to be effective.
+Establishing a shared understanding of bullying in a school requires including and working with all members of the school community.
 A school’s policies and practice on behaviour, diversity, and challenging prejudice are key.

-For further information on effective bullying prevention polices refer to Taking Action – Effective Policies
+For further information on effective bullying prevention polices refer to Effective and supportive policies.

 8. Universal approach (universal actions targeted at class and school level)

-Extensive research has shown that the way programmes are designed and implemented may be as important as the content of the programme itself.
-The most effective take a whole-school approach, are implemented over a long time, and involve many different aspects not just one single component.
+Extensive research in school and community settings has shown that the way programmes are designed and implemented may be as important as the content of the programme itself.
+The most effective take a whole-school approach, are implemented over a long time, and involve many different aspects not just a focus on one single component.

-A broad-based focus on wellbeing that emphasises strengths is a key start and is more effective than focusing only on bullying behaviour.
-A universal whole-school approach develops a culture where it is the norm to talk about feelings and wellbeing, where it’s okay to have a problem and ask for help, and where the whole-school population has the skills and attitudes to support those with greater needs.
+A key starting point is a broad-based focus on wellbeing that emphasises strengths.
+This is more effective than focusing only on bullying behaviour.
+A universal whole-school approach develops a culture where talking about feelings and wellbeing is the norm, where is ok to have a problem and ask for help, and where the whole-school population has the skills and attitudes to support those with greater needs.

-For further information on universal approaches refer to Taking Action - universal approaches
+For further information on universal approaches refer to Teaching and learning: universal approaches

 9. Targeted approach (early response and targeted support)